’Tis the season of spending folly. But there’s help for that.

 Is there work we can do ourselves?

 DP: It can be helpful for people to sit down and reflect on their values.
-If you try to be mindful in your spending approach and give yourself time to do everything on a much calmer, controlled basis, you can help alleviate your anxiety and excessive spending.
+If you try to be mindful in your spending approach and give yourself time to do everything on a much calmer, controlled basis, you can help alleviate your stress and excessive spending.

 When you start spending and shopping in alignment with your values, you can feel better about whatever you're doing.